RaeInTech/RaeInTech/README.md

 <br>

 <p>I am a full stack software engineer with a background in software quality and online operations.
 I have skills in both front end and back end development, and I love to dig in to a problem to find solutions.
-I am passionate about creating web applications to solve real problems that is accessible to end users with various needs.
+I am passionate about creating web applications to solve real problems that are accessible to end users with various needs.
 I build these solutions using the MERN stack.</p>

   - 🌱 Passionate about full stack web development, end user experience, and digital accessibility.
   - 👯 Looking to collaborate on Open-source projects.